Does your child shy away from social situations or isolate themselves because of their inability to communicate effectively?

 - You would like to be more closely involved in your child’s therapy

 Speech Language Therapy has two goals.
-First is to teach your child skill to speak with clarity.
-And second is to teach them the language skills to communicate effectively.
+First is to teach your child skills to speak with clarity.
+And second, is to teach them the language skills to communicate effectively.
 Some of the skills taught include:

 - How to articulate words well